Svehla/reflect-metadata-SCKS/readme.md

 ```

 As you may see, there is no Javascript runtime information about the data types of columns.
-So that's magic because as you man know raw Typescript compiler should transpile code into this:
+So that's magic because as you man know basic Typescript compiler should transpile code into this:

 ```javascript
 @Entity()